 Great UX design means simplifying the online shopping process.
-Taking advantage of tools like Shoppable Ads and S-commerce features allow shoppers to accomplish more in a single click.
+Taking advantage of tools like Shoppable Ads and S-commerce features allows shoppers to accomplish more in a single click.
 Consumers will appreciate both the convenience and seamlessness of having to make fewer clicks to complete their holiday purchase.

 You should be able to shop on a website and see a clear path from browsing products to completing a purchase.
-That’s why many eCommerce brands invest in website testers – they want to make sure that their customers can navigate the site easily and even find the process enjoyable.
+That’s why many ecommerce brands invest in website testers – they want to make sure that their customers can navigate the site easily and even find the process enjoyable.

 Keeping the above best practices in mind, here are five strategies that are achieving great results this holiday season.